 I’m supposed to share 10 fun facts about me as well but this post is getting mighty long so I shall share that on my Instagram.
 If you are not following me why not?

-This blog post will be the last I write for the next two months as I have to take a hiatus sadly and focus on my Masters write up.
+This blog post will be the last I write for the year as I have to take a hiatus sadly and focus on my Masters write up.
 Wish me luck!
 Don’t worry though I shall be adventuring when I can and you can catch it all on my Instagram or Twitter (follow, follow!!)

 Until my next adventure,